dominusceo/oci-terraform-lab/lab-03/README.md

 ---
-# LAB-03 - Oracle Cloud Infrastructure Ansible Collection
+# LAB-03 - Terraform integration with Ansible
-Oracle Cloud Infrastructure Ansible Collection provides an easy way to provision and manage resources in Oracle Cloud Infrastructure using Ansible.
+For this lab, we are going to perform the integration of Terraform from OCI with Oracle Cloud Infrastructure Ansible Collection.
+Ansible Collections provides an easy way to provision and manage resources in Oracle Cloud Infrastructure using Ansible.

 OCI supports the use of Ansible modules to automate cloud infrastructure provisioning and configuration, orchestration of complex operational processes, and deployment and update of your software assets.